How 3 EdTech startups acted fast to help students and teachers move from the classroom to online

 A sunny outlook for the EdTech industry

 For the rest of the school year, and even into the summer, EdTech companies have stepped up to the plate to fill the education gap.
-And learning platforms in this space, like StuDocu, make it easy for students to access a vast amount of learning material online for free.
+And learning platforms in this space, like StuDocu, make it easy for students to access and annotate a vast amount of learning material online for free.
 When students head back to the classrooms, neither they nor their teachers will forget the experiences they've had with these apps and platforms.
 Evgeny from Happy Numbers believes that the EdTech market overall has the potential to grow after classrooms reopen.

 “Schools and districts may change their habits,” he says, “when it comes to buying products for online instruction.”